Your AdThrive dashboard is the central hub for all things pertaining to your AdThrive service. It's where you can:

 The Traffic tab pulls information from your Google Analytics account and brings you several ways to view your traffic data to help you understand how it relates to your ad earnings.

-Just like with your Earnings tab, you can filter your traffic views using the time-frame settings at the top of the page.
+Just like with your Earnings tab, you can filter your traffic views using the date range settings at the top of the page.

 View pageviews and sessions: